joshuaned/comp2000_2025_assignments/worksheet.md

 ### Task 21

 Describe what further changes could you make so as to parametrise behaviour that exists in the application.
 Again, describe these using the language of Design Patterns and Behaviour Parametrisation.

+## Week 10 Application Exercise

+Last week we asked you to perform some code comprehension and diagramming.
+This week exercise asks you to identify an opportunity for refactoring using a design pattern and for you and your group to implement that refactoring.

+### Task 22

+Can we make the strategy pattern that were added to the week 7 commit "disappear" with lambda expressions?
+More concretely, can I get rid of the strategy interface and its subclasses and still have dynamic behaviour at run-time?
+If so, implement it and discuss the pros and cons of this approach compared to a "real" strategy pattern.

+### Task 23

+Discuss with your team mates how Lambdas could be used to re-factor the other design patterns we introduced into the code base in Week 7.
+Once you have identified one or more patterns that can be refactored using Lambdas, as a team choose one to refactor using Lambdas.
+Implement your chosen refactoring and again, discuss the pros and cons of this approach compared to a "real" pattern.